gigaherz/JsonThings/documentation/formats/Items.md

 ## "attribute_modifiers"

 Defines the attribute changes that are applied when this item is equipped.
-Eg.: +20% speed
+E.g.: +20% speed

 Optional.
 Default: no attribute modifiers.